charlesliebenberg/portfolio/readme.md

 <summary>Shiny Dashboard </summary>

-Essentially this will be a dashboard which is built using Shiny.
-For the tree, logistic regression and KNN models, the app will build the models and for each model, it will show visualizations of the model and its fitness for purpose.
-The app would then allow a salesperson to input the specific details of the customer they are talking to, and receive a prediction from each of the underlying models.
-Based on this prediction, the salesperson could make targeted offers to the customer.
+This app allows a salesperson to input the specific details of a customer and receive a prediction from a number of statistical models, including Decision Trees, GLM's and KNN's.
+Based on this prediction, the salesperson can make targeted offers to the customer.